amirshapkota/house-price-prediction-demo/README.md

 The model is evaluated using Mean Squared Error (MSE), trained using a linear regression algorithm.

-After training, the model can predict house prices for new data.
+After training, the model can predict the house prices for new data.

 Actual vs predicted house prices is plotted to see the performance.